ruiramos/infrastructure-fun/README.md

 ### Using a GitHub webhook

 This would improve deployment times as ArgoCD would be notified of changes on the manifest files.
 However at this point we don't have the cluster exposed to the world yet, so we'll do this later.
-To have configuration changes instantly applied, we can for now port-forward the ArgoCD service and use the CLI, ie:
+To have configuration changes instantly applied, we can for now port-forward the ArgoCD service and use the CLI to manually trigger a Argo sync, ie:
 ```
 kubectl port-forward svc/argocd-server -n argocd 8080:443
 argocd app sunc data-storage-app